kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

+# Introduction to training classifiers
+*Created by Lauren Chronister, Tessa Rhinehart, Sam Lapp, and Santiago Ruiz Guzman*

+This document is intended to serve as an introduction to the classifier training workflow and considerations that need to be made before diving in rather than a programming how-to.
+For more detailed instructions on
+***how*** to use OpenSoundscape, see the <a href="http://opensoundscape.org/en/latest/" target="_blank"> documentation</a>

 # How we use automated classification of sound
-*Created by Lauren Chronister, Tessa Rhinehart, Sam Lapp, and Santiago Ruiz Guzman*

 The purpose of a **classifier** is to take some data and assign a "class" to it.
 Let's say you have some audio data that you recorded in the field.
 You're trying to find some particular "classes" of sound: